fixm-ccb/FIXM-Core-4.2.0-testing/docs/home.md

 | I want to use FIXM to implement ICAO FF-ICE Service(s) with local/regional arrangements | [FIXM COMPONENTS](general-guidance/fixm-components-introduction), [GENERAL GUIDANCE](general-guidance/introduction), [FIXM DEVELOPMENT TOOL COMPATIBILITY](fixm-development-tool-compatibility/introduction), [USING FIXM IN SUPPORT OF FF-ICE](fixm-in-support-of-ffice/ffice-application-for-fixm), [HOW TO CREATE A FIXM APPLICATION](how-to-create-application/initial-download-and-setup), [HOW TO CREATE A FIXM EXTENSION](how-to-create-fixm-extension/initial-download-and-setup), [HOW TO GENERATE XML SCHEMAS ...](how-to-generate-xml-schemas/generating-schemas-from-the-logical-model)|
 | I want to use FIXM to exchange flight data based on my own organisation's needs | [FIXM COMPONENTS](general-guidance/fixm-components-introduction), [GENERAL GUIDANCE](general-guidance/introduction), [FIXM DEVELOPMENT TOOL COMPATIBILITY](fixm-development-tool-compatibility/introduction), [USING FIXM FOR OTHER USE CASES](fixm-for-other-use-cases/using-fixm-core-without-an-application), [HOW TO CREATE A FIXM APPLICATION](how-to-create-application/initial-download-and-setup), [HOW TO CREATE A FIXM EXTENSION](how-to-create-fixm-extension/initial-download-and-setup), [HOW TO GENERATE XML SCHEMAS ...](how-to-generate-xml-schemas/generating-schemas-from-the-logical-model) |

-## Guidance on FIXM Releases
+?> The content of the technical guidance is informative.
+The use of the words *shall* or *required* indicates a requirement to be strictly followed in order to conform to this technical guidance.
+The use of the words *should* or *recommended* indicates that there may may be valid reasons, in particular circumstances, to ignore a particular aspect of the technical guidance.

-This edition of the FIXM User Manual provides guidance for [FIXM Core 4.2.0](https://fixm.aero/release.pl?rel=FIXM-4.2.0), the [FF-ICE Application 1.0.0](https://fixm.aero/release.pl?rel=FFICE-Msg-1.0.0) and the [Basic Application 1.0.0](https://fixm.aero/release.pl?rel=Basic-Msg-1.0.0).
+The technical guidance provides guidance for [FIXM Core 4.2.0](https://fixm.aero/release.pl?rel=FIXM-4.2.0), the [FF-ICE Application 1.0.0](https://fixm.aero/release.pl?rel=FFICE-Msg-1.0.0) and the [Basic Application 1.0.0](https://fixm.aero/release.pl?rel=Basic-Msg-1.0.0).

 Guidance for previous releases is available on [FIXM.aero](https://www.fixm.aero).